Hikone Castle: History

 However, due to injuries which he had suffered in battle, he died in 1602 when construction had just begun.
 The castle was finally completed under his son Ii Naokatsu in 1622 after 20 years of construction.
 The castle was used as the administrative center of Hikone Domain.
 Often considered the foremost of the fudai daimyō, the Ii clan served in many important positions within the Tokugawa shogunate.
 During the Bakumatsu period, the tairō Ii Naosuke was virtual ruler of the country during a time of very weak and ineffectual shoguns.
 However, his acquiescence in ending Japan's national isolation policy under pressure from the western powers led to his assassination by pro-Sonnō Jōi forces in 1860.
 The final daimyō of Hikone, Ii Naonori grew increasingly dissatisfied with the hostile treatment still accorded Hikone Domain by the shogunal administration, which was dominated by the Hitotsubashi faction which had been hostile to Ii Naosuke.
 He also came to the realization that shogunate's military system and equipment was now obsolete compared with the Satchō Alliance.
 Although Hikone Domain had been one of the strongest supporters of the Tokugawa shogunate, he was among the first to support the imperial cause in the Boshin War.
 During the Battle of Toba-Fushimi, although Hikone forces were stationed at Osaka Castle, they did not join the shogunal army, but simply marched home.
 The domain later took part in combat against the pro-shogunate Ōgaki Domain, and in other locations.
 The new Meiji government confirmed him as imperial governor of Hikone.
 When the new government ordered the dismantling of all feudal-era fortification nationwide, Hikone Castle was spared by a direct request from the emperor himself, who was touring the area.
 This preserved Hikone Castle intact.
-Today it remains one of the oldest original-construction castles in Japan.
+Today it remains one of the oldest largely original-construction castles in Japan.